Panitumumab and Irinotecan for Malignant Gliomas

 The patients will undergo a baseline magnetic resonance imaging (MRI) as well as a MRI after every six-week cycle to determine response and progression.
 After 16 patients with recurrent GBM are treated, an interim analysis will be conducted.
 The most common side effects associated with panitumumab have been dermatological (skin) problems such as erythema (redness of the skin), acneiform rash (skin eruptions of the face), skin exfoliation, pruritus (itching), skin fissures (skin tears), xerosis (dryness of the eye, skin, or mouth), and rash.
 The most common side effects associated with irinotecan have been decreased blood counts of platelets (increased risk of bleeding), white blood cells (increased risk of infection), red blood cells (anemia); diarrhea, constipation, nausea, vomiting, tiredness, fever, mouth sores, dehydration (excessive loss of body fluids), rash, itching, changes in skin color, swelling, numbness, tingling, dizziness, confusion, low blood pressure, sweating, hot flashes, hair loss, inflammation of the liver, flu-like symptoms, decreased urine output, shortness of breath, and pneumonia (inflammatory disease of the lungs).

-Panitumumab, 6mg/kg, as an intravenous infusion every other week in combination with Irinotecan (dose dependent upon whether the patient is taking an enzyme-inducing anti-epileptic drug [EIAED]).
-On an enzyme-inducing anti-epileptic drug (EIAED), irinotecan will be dosed at 340 mg/m2 every other week.
-Not on an EIAED, irinotecan will be dosed at 125 mg/m2.
-Treatment will continue until tumor progression or unacceptable toxicity.
+Irinotecan: for those patients on an enzyme-inducing anti-epileptic drug (EIAED), irinotecan will be dosed at 340 mg/m2 every other week.
+For those not on an EIAED, irinotecan will be dosed at 125 mg/m2.
+Treatment on both drugs will continue until tumor progression or unacceptable toxicity.

 Other Names: